Cancer-Genomics-TH/tRNA_methyl/README.md

 # tRNA_methyl

+Bioinformatics workflow and code for the article:
-Code for the heat map plot in: "Global and single nucleotide resolution detection of 7-methylguanosine in RNA"
+"Global and single nucleotide resolution detection of 7-methylguanosine in RNA"

 ## Info

 Scripts and data sources to map and analyse methylated tRNAs using NGS data.
+Improved ananlysis using T2T veer 2.0 genome assembly, tRNAscan-SE and spliced tRNAs

 Contains the description of the data processing steps, file locations and the scripts.